 Mix a solution of two teaspoons of dishwashing detergent in two cups of warm water.
 Dip a clean white cloth, sponge, or soft bristle brush in the solution.
 Working from the outside edge of the stain toward the center to keep it from spreading, work the cleaning solution into the stain.
 Blot with a dry cloth to absorb the solution, Keep moving to a clean area of the cloth as the stain is transferred.

 Finish by dipping a clean cloth in plain water to "rinse" the spot.
 This is especially important because any soapy residue left in the carpet will actually attract more soil.
 Allow the stain to air dry away from direct heat.
 Vacuum to lift the carpet fibers.

 If the stain is older, mix a solution of oxygen-based bleach and cool water following package directions.
 Dip a clean cloth into the solution and working from the outside edge of the stain toward the center, work the solution into the carpet.
 Do not overwet.
 Allow the solution to remain on the stain for at least 30 minutes before blotting away with a dry cloth.
 Allow the carpet to dry completely and vacuum to restore the pile.

 The same cleaning solutions and techniques recommended for carpet can be used for coffee stains on upholstery.
 Take care not to overwet the fabric because excess moisture in the cushions can cause mildew problems.

-If the upholstery is silk or vintage, it is best to call a professional cleaner.
+If the upholstery is silk or vintage, it is best to call a professional cleaner especially if you need more stain removal tips.
 Home cleaning may result in water spots.